eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 To begin:

-1. Select the remote deployment and click the `Add existing project` button.
+1. Select the remote deployment and click the `Add existing project` button:

 ![Add existing project](./images/remotevs/addExistingProject.png)